leggedrobotics/open3d_slam/README.md

 http://www.open3d.org/docs/release/compilation.html#install-dependencies

-The script does not install the following deps which you have to install manually:
+The script might not install the following deps which then you will have to install manually:
 `sudo apt install libfmt-dev`
 `sudo apt install libglfw3-dev`